ClickHouse/ClickHouse/docs/en/operations/tips.md

 ## File System {#file-system}

 Ext4 is the most reliable option.
 Set the mount options `noatime`.
-XFS is also suitable, but it hasn’t been as thoroughly tested with ClickHouse.
+XFS should be avoided.
+It works mostly fine but there are some reports about lower performance.
 Most other file systems should also work fine.
-File systems with delayed allocation work better.

 ## Linux Kernel {#linux-kernel}